smok-serwis/zookeeper-volume/README.md

 `/var/lib/docker`, best install from source, before which change the path in `config.json`

+If you logs are stored somewhere else than `/var/log`, you best do it too.

 ## Building from source

 Just check this repo out on a normal UNIX platform (sorry, only UNIXes supported for the time being)